-Fogging up of windows happens for various reasons but mostly results in one thing -blurred view of the outside.
-But apart from condensation, you can sometimes also see water collecting around your window frames.
+Fogging up of windows happens for various reasons but mainly results in one thing: a blurred view of the outside.
+But aside from condensation, you can sometimes see water collecting around your window frames.

-So, can you repair a foggy windows?
-Before we learn about foggy house windows repair expert, we’ll take a look at different solutions for your fogged-up windows.
+So, can you repair foggy windows?
+Before we learn about foggy house window glass repair experts, we’ll look at different solutions for your fogged-up windows.
 You must know the causes and what you can do to repair them.

 1. Exterior condensation of the windows

 When condensation occurs on the exterior surface of your window glass, it doesn’t mean your windows are faulty.
-It is quite normal.
-Condensation on the exterior glass occurs when the window glass is colder than the dew points outside.
-This is often seen during the chilly mornings when the window is cool and the environment around it is starting to warm up.
+It is normal.
+The exterior glass condenses when the window glass is colder than the dew points outside.
+This is often seen on chilly mornings when the window is superb and the environment around it is starting to warm up.

-Exterior condensations don’t last long and often go away when the glass warms up.
+Exterior condensation doesn’t last long and often goes away when the glass warms up.

-Although it doesn’t affect the window’s health, you might still want to get rid of the foggy windows, for which you can use window protection that is designed to repel water.
+Although it doesn’t affect the window’s health, you might still want to get rid of the foggy windows, for which you can use window protection designed to repel water.

 2. Interior condensation

-Interior condensation occurs when the humidity inside your home is higher than the humidity on the outside.
-Many times, when we cook, take a hot shower, the humidity can increase significantly.
-Sometimes, condensation trapped inside the windows itself can cause interior condensation.
+Interior condensation occurs when the humidity inside your home is higher than the humidity outside.
+When we cook or take a hot shower, the humidity can increase significantly.
+Sometimes, condensation trapped inside the windows themselves can cause interior condensation.

-Interior condensation cannot be called entirely harmless because this can later damage your insides and form an environment for molds and mildews to grow.
+Interior condensation cannot be called entirely harmless because it can later damage your insides and form an environment for mold and mildew to grow.

 Use suitable glass cleaning products to clean the grime on the glass.
-Moistures find it easier to hold on to grimes, resulting in foggy windows.
+Moisture finds it easier to hold on to grime, resulting in foggy windows.
 If interior condensation occurs, open your windows.
 Or use a dehumidifier to get rid of the humidity.

-If your exterior glass and interior glass don’t have condensation, but your windows are still foggy, then there is a chance you can call them faulty.
-And it means that there is moisture build-up in between the panes.
+If your exterior and interior glass don’t have condensation, but your windows are still foggy, you can call them faulty.
+It means that there is moisture build-up in between the panes.
 Most of the time, it is the result of the window’s seal wearing out, either because of the lifespan of the windows or because your glass is broken.

-This situation normally has one solution – get a window replacement.
+You might think that this situation typically has one solution: get a window replacement.
 But there are new processes that can get your windows back to their original condition without replacing them.
-The process is called defogging, and although it is quite a time-consuming process, it is worth investing in.
+The process is called defogging, and although it is pretty time-consuming, it is worth investing in.

 Foggy House Windows Repair by Window Medics

-Window Medics has been providing foggy house windows repair service since 2004.
-With years of experience, Window Medics has now developed a unique and patented defogging process, which is not only cheaper than window glass replacements but can also extend the lifespan of your windows upto 20 years.
+Window Medics has been providing foggy window glass repair services since 2004.
+With years of experience, Window Medics has developed a unique and patented defogging process that is cheaper than window glass replacements and can extend your windows’ lifespan by up to 20 years.
+Contact us for more details.